Marloxo/Tower-Defense-Game/Documentation/Guide.md

  - Editing `OnMouseEnter()` Method to check if mouse over UI element then do nothing to avoid overflow clicking.

  ## 9. Stage nine:
+ :construction: Little House Cleaning

+PS:
+ - When u Import new asset always import the new asset in newly separated folder to avoid conflict with existed material and the imported material with the asset.

+## 10. Stage ten: